bnobu/bnobu.github.io/tips.md

 Don't download files from untrusted websites.

-If you're unsure whether a website or file is safe, scan it using VirusTotal (check websites here and files here).
+If you're unsure whether a website or file is safe, scan it using VirusTotal (check websites [here](https://www.virustotal.com/gui/home/url) and files [here](https://www.virustotal.com/gui/home/upload).